Matthev00/JB-RAG/README.md

 Now you can input your question, and the system will return an answer with paths to the relevant files.

+### Reproduce experiments

+You can reproduce experiments by preparing validation dataset by downloading file from [here](https://drive.google.com/file/d/1PiiordcQJwgv4MfT1vl-Omn8DeCdlAB3/view) and saving it as `/data/escrcpy_val.json`.
+Then you can run `make run_experiment`.

 ---

 ## Project Repository Organization